balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 > An entity is a user or automated agent that is uniquely identifiable by an acct URI {{RFC7565}} and for which there exists a key discovery service {{I-D.miller-saag-key-discovery}} through which public keys may be obtained for that URI.

+genesis block

+> The first block in a group membership block chain.

 group

 > A group is a set of entities whose membership wish to engage in secure and authenticated multiparty communications over some group communications resource.